-Acorn woodpeckers store acorns by drilling holes in trees, fence posts, utility poles, and buildings, and depositing their nuts there.
-They have been known to store up to 50,000 acorns—each in its own tiny hole—in a single tree, called a "granary tree."
+Acorn woodpeckers store acorns by drilling holes in trees, fence posts, utility poles, and buildings and depositing massive numbers of nuts.
+They have been known to store up to 50,000 acorns—each in its own tiny hole—in a single tree, called a “granary tree.”

-13. The unique black and white coloring of penguins works as camoflage.
+13. The black and white coloring of penguins works as camouflage.

 While penguins might stand out on land, underwater their black and white coloring helps them stay hidden from both predators and prey.
 As they swim, their black backs blend in with the darker ocean water below them so that they’re difficult to spot from above.
 Their white chests, meanwhile, help them blend in with the lighter, brighter surface of the water, so that from below, they’re near-invisible.
 On land, meanwhile, their black backs may stand out sharply against the snowy landscape, but in most regions, the birds face so few predators on land, it’s unnecessary to try to blend into the background.